 Long-term research

 In talking about their groundbreaking work, the Mosers graciously acknowledge coworkers, collaborators and funders.
-“One of the things that is unique in Norway,” says Edvard Moser, “is that the Research Council has a ten-year funding scheme.
+“One of the things that is unique in Norway,” said Edvard Moser, “is that the Research Council has a ten-year funding scheme.
 That allows us to plan for ten years of continuous science, to do long-term research, to set goals far ahead in the future and take risks.”

 A major research center with a family feeling